Q-Fly: An Optical Interconnect for Modular Quantum Computers: Conclusion

 \section{Conclusion}

 We proposed Q-Fly, a quantum interconnect for high-performance connectivity for distributed quantum computation, and evaluated our implementation of many of the elements of a full interconnect stack, from the physical level through compiling distributed programs.
 We developed and demonstrated an elementary building block of the Q-Fly network, composed of three optical end nodes and an optical quantum switch node, integrating quantum and classical hardware and software.
 We evaluated the performance of the Q-Fly network with a distributed quantum computing performance evaluation tool developed for this work with a QFT circuit.
-Our simulation model is designed with the loss-based transmittance of practical 2$\times$2 switches.
 We discussed the applicability of our demonstrated network to actual distributed quantum computation with end nodes with stationary qubits.

-Based on the findings we have elucidated in this study, more advanced systems and their architectures can be designed: memory-equipped quantum network systems, interoperable systems of memoryless and memory-equipped quantum networks, and multiplexed networks, which must contribute to generating Bell pairs in the time required for remote stabilizer measurement for fault-tolerant quantum computation.